 As you can see, the equation for the “Exponential Moving Average” is much more complex than calculating the “Simple Moving Average” as it adds a level of complexity to give the more recent action more weight.
 Some traders like using this combination as it shows the relationship between the general price action over a specific amount of time vs. the most recent price action.

-Figure Four: This image shows the relationship between the SMA and EMA when they are both on equal inputs (in this case we used twenty (20) 30-minute time frames).
+The relationship between the SMA and EMA when they are both on equal inputs (in this case we used twenty (20) 30-minute time frames).